Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 📘 Micro-Examples (two lines each, safe to localise)

-• Video health reviews: “Family joined by video monthly; person now books repeat prescriptions independently; prompts reduced from three to one.”
+• Video health reviews: “Family joined by video monthly; the person now books repeat prescriptions independently; prompts reduced from three to one.”

-• Travel confidence: “Shared prompt scripts with dad; graded exposure → person now plans two journeys/month; confidence 2/5 → 4/5.”
+• Travel confidence: “Shared prompt scripts with dad; graded exposure → the person now plans two journeys/month; confidence 2/5 → 4/5.”

 • PBS enablement: “Family supported debriefs after incidents; 2:1 → 1:1 for community access within eight weeks; observation verified.”